ingchips/ING918XX_SDK_SOURCE/tools/README.md

 > [!NOTE]
 > Downloading using ING-DAPLink is not supported yet.

-Use 'pip install -r requirements.txt' to install all dependency packages
+Use `pip install -r requirements.txt` to install all dependency packages

 ### Extra Command Line Options